 Since a registered agent is a designated representative of your business, it is important that they be a responsible party.
 If they are negligent in their duties as registered agent, it could negatively impact your company in business and law.
 For example, if they fail to send you timely notices on litigation, you and your business could receive a default judgment that could become very costly to address.

 Your registered agent should be available at all business hours.
 A registered agent who is always on vacation or not present at the address is likely to hinder timely delivery of documents to you or worse, they may not be able to receive documents that require a signature.
+This is a reason you shouldn’t be your own registered agent – if you’re not always home, you risk the chance of an important legal notice being missed.
+If you move, will you remember to update your registered agent information with the relevant state authorities?

 If you wisely selected an attorney as a registered agent, Congratulations!
 But, there are still things to consider.